Using CLI Show Commands to Monitor PubSub+ Cache

 A PubSub+ Cache Instance can enter a Lost Message state, which indicates in the Cache Request Responses that the data integrity may be suspect.
 A PubSub+ Cache Instance can enter a Lost Message state under any of the following conditions:

-• The router indicates that messages were lost in transit through the message bus.
+- The event broker indicates that messages were lost in transit through the message bus.

-• A custom Ingress Message Plug-in failure occurred.
-For information on the Ingress Message Plug-in, refer to Using Ingress Message Plug-Ins.
+- A custom Ingress Message Plug-in failure occurred.
+For information on the Ingress Message Plug-in, see Ingress Message Plug-Ins.

 Failure to add topic subscriptions to the message bus is not considered an indication of lost messages.
 In such a case, an event log is generated.

 To clear the Lost Message state, an administrative clear-event action must be performed for the Distributed Cache.
-(Refer to Performing PubSub+ Cache Administrative Tasks.)
+(See Performing PubSub+ Cache Administrative Tasks.)

 Administrative actions do not mark the PubSub+ Cache Instance as having lost messages.
 Therefore the following actions do not affect the Lost Message state:

-• Deletion of messages through the use of either a scheduled-delete-message Distributed Cache CONFIG command (refer to Scheduling Message Deletes) or an administrative delete-messages Distributed Cache Admin EXEC command (refer to Performing PubSub+ Cache Administrative Tasks).
+- Deletion of messages through the use of either a scheduled-delete-message Distributed Cache CONFIG command (see Scheduling Message Deletion) or an administrative delete-messages Distributed Cache Admin EXEC command (see Performing PubSub+ Cache Administrative Tasks).

 Clearing PubSub+ Cache Instance Statistics